thenexthub/Codira/docs/SIL/Instructions.md

 Creates a reference to a string in the global string table.
 The result is a pointer to the data.
 The referenced string is always null-terminated.
-The string literal value is specified using Swift's string literal syntax (though `()` interpolations are not allowed).
+The string literal value is specified using Codira's string literal syntax (though `()` interpolations are not allowed).
 When the encoding is `objc_selector`, the string literal produces a reference to a UTF-8-encoded Objective-C selector in the Objective-C